Fat doesn’t make you fat. I promise! Fat is your friend. Not your enemy.

-But I still get questions alllll the time about this.
+But I still get questions all the time about this.

 Is this too much avocado?

-Over consuming anything in general will make us fat.
+Overconsuming anything, in general, will make us fat.
 But when you control the amount of food you are consuming, fat by itself does not make you fat.
-Studies have even shown low fat diets can actually make you gain weight!
+Studies have even shown that low-fat diets can actually make you gain weight!

 Saturated and trans fats are solid at room temperature (think lard and butter).
 However there is a big difference between saturated fat and trans fat.

 Trans fat on the other hand is just bad bad bad.
-People mostly get trans fat from packages processed foods – ditch ‘em!
+People mostly get trans fat from packages of processed foods.
+My advice: Ditch ‘em!

 Here’s what to focus on when it comes to fat:

-Fat helps you absorb vitamins!
+Fat helps you absorb vitamins.
 Vitamins A, D, E and K get absorbed better when there is fat consumed with them.
-But this doesn’t mean you should pour on the ranch dressing to your beautiful healthy salad!
-Use 1 tablespoon of an oil and vinegar type dressing on your greens such as roasted broccoli rabe or mixed greens salad instead.
+But this doesn’t mean you should pour the ranch dressing on to your beautiful, healthy salad!
+Use 1 tablespoon of an oil and vinegar dressing on your greens, such as roasted broccoli rabe or mixed greens salad instead.

 So there you have it.
-3 reasons why I love fat and you should, too!
+Three reasons why I love fat and you should, too.

 Keri Glassman, MS, RD, CDN, is a renowned celebrity nutritionist, healthy cooking expert, and wellness thought-leader.
 She is the founder and CEO of Nutritious Life and The Nutritious Life Studio, an online certification that provides unparalleled, forward-thinking education to individuals of various backgrounds looking to establish successful careers in the health and wellness industry.